Jefferson-Pule/Stocks_Website/readme.md

 ## Requirements

-Note: Creating some dependencies in Google Cloud will incur a cost to your billing account.
+**Note**: Creating some dependencies in Google Cloud will incur a cost to your billing account.

-The project requires you to have a Google Cloud Platform account, an active Google Cloud billing account and the permissions necessary to link a new project to this account.
+The project requires you to have a **Google Cloud Platform account**, an active **Google Cloud billing account** and the permissions necessary to link a new project to this account.

-To create dependencies the project uses the google cloud CLI to create all dependencies, please install it following [these](https://cloud.google.com/sdk/docs/install) instructions.
+To create dependencies the project uses the **google cloud CLI** to create all dependencies, please install it following [these](https://cloud.google.com/sdk/docs/install) instructions.

-Also install the following extra components, in the Google CLI
+Also **install** the following extra components, in the Google CLI

 ```bash
 gcloud components install gsutil